 As much as I dig McDowell’s incantational dance music, I’m more intrigued by his work with machine intelligence—mainly because the crossover is so unusual, and because of my loose grasp of what machine intelligence actually is.
 The phrase suggests a step forward for the citizens of Earth; humans and machines traveling an evolutionary path together, guided by pure reason and benevolence.
 Who isn’t seduced by the imminence of a more perfect world and the ultimate flowering of human ingenuity?

-“And so [with AMI],” he continues, “we’re able to explore different relationships and ideas around technology and machine intelligence that wouldn’t be possible in the product space.
-By allowing ourselves to not make sense right away—which is something that art is very good at—things can emerge that wouldn’t in a product space.
-In MI research in particular, art is very helpful because it’s not a linear type of problem-solving.”
+With Google’s AMI, he tells me, “we’re able to explore different relationships and ideas around technology and machine intelligence that wouldn’t be possible in the product space.
+By allowing ourselves to not make sense right away—which is something art is very good at—things can emerge that wouldn’t in a product space.
+In MI research in particular, art is helpful because it’s not a linear type of problem-solving.”

-Nonlinear problem-solving is trendy in business, science and even military strategy.
-The idea is to apply a lateral “artist” approach in all industries, not just those that involve a paintbrush or piano, as a way to break out of routine.
+Nonlinear problem-solving is trendy in business, science, even military strategy.
+The idea is to apply a lateral “artist” approach to all industries, not just those that involve a paintbrush or piano, as a way to break out of routine.
 Machine learning applies nonlinear thinking to the binary world of traditional computational analysis, which dates all the way back to abacuses and digital calculators.
 Traditional computation requires a discrete data set input by a programmer, and it yields a similarly discrete—and often predictable—set of solutions.
-It’s productive on a large scale but somewhat clunky and slow (though it did put people on the moon).
-Given enough time and resources, humans alone could eventually arrive at the same results.
+It’s productive on a large scale but somewhat clunky and slow, though it did put people on the moon.
+But given enough time and resources, humans alone could eventually arrive at the same results.

 Machine intelligence, enabled over the last 40 years by advances in microchip technology and the ocean of information collected and cached by the Internet, allows machines to analyze inhuman swaths of data on their own, self-directed within predetermined parameters, with encouragement to develop original conclusions.
 (The terms machine intelligence, artificial intelligence and machine learning are all used more or less interchangeably.)
 Emphasis on original: Machine intelligence conjures responses that human minds very well might not.
 And that’s the point.